simonmichael/hledger_site/index.md

 </tr>
 </table>

-Note the sidebar to your left (or on small screens, the drop-down menu at top left);
+Take note of the sidebar to your left (on small screens, it's a menu button at top left).
-it scrolls, expands, and all hledger docs can be found there.
+It scrolls, expands, and all hledger docs can be found there.
-ABOUT, TUTORIALS, and MANUALS are expected to be up to date;
-COOKBOOK docs may not be.
+ABOUT, TUTORIALS, and MANUALS are expected to be up to date; COOKBOOK docs may not be.

 Next, depending on how you like to learn, you could: